jche846/se306p1/README.md

 ## Contents
+1. Prerequisites
-1. Getting the software
+2. Getting the software
-2. Build
+3. Build
-3. Configure
+4. Configure
-4. Running
+5. Running

+### Prerequisites:
+Before installing the system you will need two things installed
+* Ubuntu Linux (11.10)
+* ROS electric

 ### Getting the software:
 The easiest way to get the software is to clone a copy from github using